warrenmcallister/awstest3/task.md

 # Workday Coding Challenge

-Your task is to find out about the interest of the users of our messaging board, so we can show them more accurate ads to these users.
+Your task is to find out about the interests of the users of our messaging board, so we can show them more accurate ads to them.
 You have been given access to a rest API which exposes the resources needed to solve the challenge.

-The API contains the following endpoints:
+# Endpoints

+**Root**: ${endpointRoot}
+**Candidate ID**: `${candidateId}`

+Always send your candidate ID as a query parameter - `?candidate=${candidateId}` - when accessing any of the endpoints below, otherwise you won't get a proper response.

-## /users
+## GET /users?candidate=${candidateId}

 This endpoint returns a list of our `user`s identified by an `id` and a `name`, similar to this: